-- The physical mode to logical mode naming standard implementation caters to cases where the logical definition is absent. - For Hive, when reverse engineering (REC or RES) is done, the Physical to Logical option on the Naming Standard Editor is not set by default.
+- For Hive, when reverse engineering (REC or RES) is done, the Physical to Logical option on the Naming Standard Editor is not set by default.
 You need to set it manually. - 5.
-Go to the Logical tab.

-- 6. Select the part of the name such as prime, modifier1, modifier2, or class that you want to include first in the logical name.
-Specify the parts in the Entity, Attribute, and Domain rows. - 7.
-Click Close.
+Go to the Logical tab. - Select the part of the name such as prime, modifier1, modifier2, or class that you want to include first in the logical name.
+Specify the parts in the Entity, Attribute, and Domain rows.